umran/apify/README.md

 ### The Collection Class

-Collection class documents are documents that will be stored in mongodb under a collection.
+Collection class documents are documents that will be stored in MongoDB under a collection.
 Documents classified as collection are usually standalone documents that have meaning in and of themselves.

 See below for an example schema of a collection class document.